 STATE BOARD OF DENTISTRY

-The State Board of Dentistry (Board) proposes to amend § 33.205b (relating to practice as a public health dental hygiene practitioner) to read as set forth in Annex A.
+The State Board of Dentistry (Board) proposes to add § 33.211a (relating to sexual misconduct) to read as set forth in Annex A.

 Background and Purpose

 Over the past few years, the health-related boards within the Bureau of Professional and Occupational Affairs have been developing regulations regarding sexual misconduct.
 The purpose of this proposed rulemaking is to protect consumers of dental services and provide clear guidance to practitioners and the public that sexual misconduct by a dentist, dental hygienist or EFDA is prohibited.

 The Board previously published a proposed rulemaking regarding sexual misconduct at 32 Pa.B.
 5284 (October 26, 2002).
 The earlier version of the rulemaking prohibited sexual behavior with and sexual exploitation of patients.
 At that time, it was suggested by commentators that the definitions were somewhat vague and that the Board consider providing specific examples of prohibited conduct.
 It has been the Board's experience that when specific examples are used, courts interpreting the regulations often deem acceptable those situations not included in a list such as this.
 The Board does not wish to inadvertently approve sexual misconduct by omission, and therefore, chose not to provide specific examples of prohibited conduct.
 It would be virtually impossible to write regulations for sexual misconduct that clearly define every possible prohibited behavior and every possible innocent behavior.
 The Board believes the proposed rulemaking is flexible enough to cover most situations without being overly burdensome.